 Diabetes Progresses when your spot sugar is above 7.0 mmol/L (126 mg/dl),

 Diabetes Regresses when your spot sugar is below 6.0 mmol/L (108 mg/dl), (HbA1c below 5.4%)

 And here is the philosophy...

-Food is poison to a diabetic.
+Carbs are poison to a diabetic.
 Exercise is the antidote.
 Take the antidote every time you take the poison, and take it as soon as you can after poisoning yourself.
 Carbohydrate is 100% poison.
 Fat is not poisonous at all.
-Protein is 50% poisonous due to hepatic gluconeogenesis (the liver will turn around half of it into carbs on a very low carb diet).
+Protein is perhaps 50% poisonous due to hepatic gluconeogenesis (the liver will turn around half of it into carbs on a very low carb diet).
 Do not worry about eating a high fat low carb eskimo diet.
 Excess carbs cause weight gain and cardio vascular trouble not excess fat - however counter intuitive that may seem or feel.
-Low fat foods have resulted in an epidemic of obesity.
+Low fat foods have resulted in an epidemic of fatness.
 What we need is low carb foods!

 We must make one thing clear.
 It does not matter how your reduce your HbA1c down to 5.4%.
 You can take every drug in the book and eat no carbs and sit on your butt all day long.
 You can eat a half a chocolate cake every day, take no drugs at all, and go jogging for 2 hours after the cake.
 You can combine any mixture of drugs exercise and diet you like.

 But you MUST get your 2 hour post